Sign In / Sign Out

 - Map and Locations

 Sources: American College Health Association.
-American College Health Association-National College Health Assessment and Supplemental Questions: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096).
+American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
+Baltimore: American College Health Association; Spring 2018 (n=1,304).

 Physical activity refers to any activity or movement that expends energy - walking, biking, hiking, dancing, swimming, and rollerblading.